pwegrzyn/msc-thesis-agh/loss-landscape-original/README.md

 # Visualizing the Loss Landscape of Neural Nets

-This repository contains the PyTorch code for the paper
-> Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer and Tom Goldstein. [*Visualizing the Loss Landscape of Neural Nets*](https://arxiv.org/abs/1712.09913).
-NIPS, 2018.

 An [interactive 3D visualizer](http://www.telesens.co/loss-landscape-viz/viewer.html) for loss surfaces has been provided by [telesens](http://www.telesens.co/2019/01/16/neural-network-loss-visualization/).

 Given a network architecture and its pre-trained parameters, this tool calculates and visualizes the loss surface along random direction(s) near the optimal parameters.